asyrjasalo/RESTinstance/README.md

 - A session is a single virtualenv which is stored in `.venv/<session_name>`.
 - Every `nox` recreates session, thus virtualenv, unless `reuse_venv=True`.

-We test, develop, build and publish on Python 3.6, and use `venv` as prefered:
+We test, develop, build and publish on Python 3.6, and use venvs as preferred:

     python3 -m venv .venv/dev
     source .venv/dev/bin/activate